Food Borne Illness

 - Travel in the previous month

-- Drinking water source at home and work
+- Drinking water sources at home and work

 - List of names that you have contact with that have or had similar symptoms, with phone numbers and addresses

-- Food purchase locations in last 2 weeks before illness
+- Food purchase locations in the last 2 weeks before illness

 - Name(s) of restaurant(s)